samyak1409/internship-tasks/README.md

 # Internship Tasks

-This repository contains codes of Web Scraping tasks of my Internship.
+This repository contains the codes of Web Scraping tasks of my Internship.

 ## Installing the Dependencies